rlannon/SINx86/docs/Attributes.md

     alloc string s: 100:var;    // assigns "const"

 Note, though, that the compiler will issue a warning on lines 1 and 2 because we are assigning an `unsigned int` to a `signed int`, meaning we might get some data loss.

+## Other uses of the attribute operator

+The attribute operator may also be used to select `static` elements from a class without referencing a specific object.
+For example, if we have the following struct `point`:

+    def struct point {
+        alloc static int dimension: 3 &unsigned short;
+        alloc int x;
+        alloc int y;
+    }

+We could access `dimension` by saying `point:dimension` without referencing any specific object.
+We could also use an object with the dot operator as normal.